VICO-UoE/mlpractical/environment-set-up.md

   * `mlp`: The custom Python package we will use in this course.
   * `notebooks`: The Jupyter notebook files for each lab and coursework.

 Additionally there exists a hidden `.git` subdirectory (on Unix systems by default files and directories prepended with a period '.' are hidden).
 This directory contains the repository history database and various configuration files and references.
 Unless you are sure you know what you are doing you generally should not edit any of the files in this directory directly.
 Generally most configuration options can be enacted more safely using a `git config` command.

-For instance to globally set the user name and email used in commits run:
+For instance to globally set the user name and email used in commits you can run:

 ```
 git config --global user.name "[your name]"
 git config --global user.email "[matric-number]@sms.ed.ac.uk"
 ```

+*Note this is meant as an example of a `git config` command - you do not need to run this command though there is no harm in doing so.*

 From the root `mlpractical` directory if you now run: